 - a certified translation of it (available from JAF for a fee Tel.025-284-7656

-- a certificate of alien registration (NOT the Alien Registration card itself, but a certificate that you have one which is available at the Town Hall.
-It is called Gaikokujin Toroku Genpyou Kisai Jikou Shoumesho
+- a certificate showing you have a Residence Card (NOT the Residence Card but a certificate that you have one which is available at the Town Hall.
+It is called Juminhyo（住民票）

 - a passport showing at least 3 months of time in your country during the same period as your license shows valid.

 - two recent photographs (3 cm x 2.5 cm – obtainable on the spot).

 - a Japanese speaking friend unless you are nearly bi-lingual